Her Highness Princess Märtha Louise

 All three were christened in the Palace Chapel: Miss Maud Angelica 2 July 2003, Miss Leah Isadora 16 June 2005 and Miss Emma Tallulah 20 January 2009.

 The Princess lives with her daughters in Lommedalen, in Bærum outside of Oslo.

 Princess Märtha Louise undertakes official engagements as a representative of the Royal Family in areas concerning persons with disabilities.

-She is also active as patron of seven organisations, and as Chair of Princess Märtha Louise's Fund.
+She is also active as patron of eight organisations, and as Chair of Princess Märtha Louise's Fund.
 Allocations from the fund are awarded to projects that aim to benefit disabled children.

 Princess Märtha Louise has long been engaged in cultural work, and especially in disseminating traditional Norwegian fairy tales to a wider audience.
 Among other activities, she has starred in a storytelling series on Norwegian television.
 The Princess is the author of several books and audiobooks, and has participated in the production of television programmes for children.